Available at the PBA Orlando Campus starting January 8, 2018.

 Purpose and Outcomes

-The principle objective of the Master of Divinity program is to build on an existing undergraduate biblical and ministerial foundation to effectively prepare students for positions of ministerial leadership, particularly in the broad stream of evangelical ministry.
+The principle objective of the Master of Divinity degree is to build on an existing undergraduate biblical and ministerial foundation to prepare students for positions of ministerial leadership, particularly in the broad stream of evangelical ministry.
 Graduates from the Master of Divinity program must 1) demonstrate graduate-level knowledge in biblical, theological, and practical fields of study, 2) demonstrate character traits necessary for effective ministry, and 3) demonstrate skill in the praxis of ministry.

 Academic preparation, exemplary personal character, and the practice of ministry must be integrated in order to produce knowledgeable and skilled ministers.
 To this end, the School of Ministry is equally committed to providing: